stellashen/my-galaxy/README.md

 `;
 ```

-Mutation for unstarring a starred repository:
+To unstar a starred repository:

 ```
 const UNSTAR_REPOSITORY = gql`